faarismuda/Search-UI-Tools/README.md

 - The extension has not been tested on browsers other than Chromium-based browsers.
 - This extension is not intended to speed up the audit process, but rather to make it more accurate.

-## Permissions

-The extension requires the following permissions:

-- `activeTab`: To interact with the currently active tab.
-- `storage`: To save and retrieve settings.
-- `contextMenus`: To add context menu items.
-- `scripting`: To inject scripts into web pages.

 ## Is This Repository Safe?

 Yes, this repository is safe to use.
 All source code is openly available in this repository, allowing you to inspect and review the code directly.